Content commerce: Content marketing in ecommerce

 The technical implementation of content commerce

 As lovely as content commerce sounds and its many advantages for marketing and sales, the technical implementation is a challenge.
-There was a clear "division of labour" in the past: The online store manages the products, and the content management system manages the website with landing pages, blogs, and other content.
+There was a clear "division of labor" in the past: The online store manages the products, and the content management system manages the website with landing pages, blogs, and other content.
 Other systems are additionally connected.connected.

 Content-driven commerce requires deep integration of content marketing channels with ecommerce functions.
 This is almost impossible to implement with disparate or only partially compatible systems.